kwonus/AV-Bible-Addin/README.md

-So you don't want to fiddle with the source code, and Windows installer is available here:
+So you don't want to fiddle with the source code ... a Windows installer is available here:

 http://digital-av.org/installer/AVX-Addin-For-Microsoft-Word.msi

 The 1.0 release allows insertion of bible verses into your currently-open Microsoft Word document.
-No more Copy&Paste; just by click a button, specific chapter & verse, and voila!
+No more Copy&Paste; just click a button in the Ribbon, specify chapter & verse, and voila!